fluree/storj-fluree/README.md

-# Storj-Fluree
+# Storj-Fluree v0.2.0

-This project provides a connection between FlureeDB and the decentrailed cloud storage network, Storj.
-The functions in this tool allow a FlureeDB snapshot to be streamed to the Storj network.
+This project provides a connection between Flureeand the decentrailed cloud storage network, Storj.
+The functions in this tool allow a Fluree snapshot to be streamed to the Storj network.
 The `.avro` file containing the Fluree snapshot can later be retrieved from Storj and used to create a new database from the snapshot file.
 This preview version of the connector framework is provided as-is and without warranty.

 This is designed for Fluree 0.11.0 and above and will not work with earlier verions.

+## Developed using libuplink version : v1.0.0-rc.3

 ## Initial Set-up